New to brewing and want to know all about the different types of hops? You’ve found the right guide.

 - To add those irresistible flavors we all love so much

-- To act as a preservative
+- Act as a preservative

-- To retain the head of the beer
+- Retain the head of the beer

 Before hops, people used just about anything they could to flavor their beer.
 Imagine using twigs and berries to flavor your beer (seriously, people did that).